 Providing stability and building strength through flexibility

 The stability offered by the endowment can be particularly important in times of challenge.
 Like many colleges and universities, Wheaton continues to experience the negative impacts of the pandemic in various ways, including additional costs and temporary revenue reductions.
-The strength and stability of the endowment allowed the Board to authorize a temporary increase in the spending rate of the endowment, from five to six percent in fiscal year 2021, to help offset the combined cost/revenue impact of the pandemic, to support the students, and to maintain the quality of a Wheaton education.
-The spending rate returned to 5% in fiscal year 2022.
-The Board of Trustees approved a temporary increase in the spending rate to 5.75% in fiscal year 2023 to provide funding for strategic investments.
+The strength and stability of the endowment allowed the Board to authorize a temporary increase in the spending rate of the endowment, from five to six percent in fiscal year 2023, to help fund strategic initiatives for growth and the future benefit of the college and its students.

 The college’s unrestricted endowment funds total $41.8 million and the return from those funds may be directed wherever it is most needed.
 The remainder of the endowed funds total $199.7 million and are dedicated to support specific programs and purposes.

 Professor Emerita Frances Shirley, who taught English at Wheaton from 1960 to 1996, was a widely-respected Shakespeare scholar, beloved by students, faculty, and staff members.
 She made a gift to Wheaton every year she taught at the college, and she invested in 37 Charitable Gift Annuities that supported her through her retirement years, which she left to Wheaton College in her will.